 Our peer-to-peer approach encourages participants to learn in community and in a purpose-driven way.
 A typical session consists of guided discussions, theoretical grounding, discussion-based activities, and time for networking.

 If you are looking for a board governance program, check out our On BOARD program.

-The Arts & Business Council of Chicago (A&BC) reserves the right to cancel or re-schedule any Lab for which registrants will receive a full refund.
+A&BC reserves the right to cancel or re-schedule any Lab for which registrants will receive a full refund.